ActianCorp/sqlalchemy-ingres/README.testsuite.md

     C:\test\sqlalchemy> set SQLALCHEMY_INGRES_ODBC_DRIVER_NAME=Actian II   (Use appropriate ODBC driver)

+#### Code changes needed for SQLAlchemy 1.x unit tests.

-#### SQLAlchemy code changes needed if using SQLAlchemy 1.x.
-Does not apply to SQLAlchemy 2.x.
+The following SQLAlchemy code changes are required only to run the SQLAlchemy 1.x unit tests.
+The code changes are not required with the SQLAlchemy 1.x dialect compliance suite.
+The code changes are not required for any SQLAlchemy 2.x testing (unit or dialect compliance tests).

     diff --git a/test/requirements.py b/test/requirements.py
     index cf9168f5a..fcc4f37a0 100644